Chart Color Schemes

 Health performance in Mundingburra is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-A variety of health conditions affect both younger and older residents.
-The area has a higher rate of private health cover compared to the average SA2 area, with approximately 52% of Mundingburra's total population (~1,881 people) having such coverage.
-The most prevalent medical conditions are arthritis and mental health issues, affecting 9.7% and 9.7% of residents respectively.
-Conversely, 63.4% of residents report being completely free of medical ailments, compared to 67.8% in the Rest of Qld.
-Mundingburra has a higher proportion of seniors aged 65 and over, with 22.4% (811 people) falling into this age bracket, compared to 14.9% in the Rest of Qld.
-The health outcomes among seniors in Mundingburra generally align with those of the broader population's health profile.
+The private health cover rate stands at approximately 52%, covering around 1,882 people, which is higher than the average SA2 area.
+Arthritis and mental health issues are the most prevalent medical conditions, impacting 9.7% of residents each.
+However, 63.4% of residents report being completely free from medical ailments, compared to 67.8% in Rest of Qld.
+In Mundingburra, 22.4% of residents are aged 65 and over (811 people), higher than the 14.9% in Rest of Qld.
+Health outcomes among seniors in Mundingburra generally align with those of the broader population's health profile.

 Frequently Asked Questions - Health